Picnic Bay, Queensland: Transport

 Picnic Bay is connected to the other bays of Magnetic Island by road.
 It is connected to the island's eastern towns by Nelly Bay Road, which climbs Hawkings Point from the northeastern corner of the bay, east over the point where it follows the coastline down into Nelly Bay.
 It is also connected to the western towns, Cockle Bay and West Point, by partially sealed West Point Road, which starts at the end of Yule Street in the northwestern corner of the bay.

 The town is serviced by Magnetic Island Bus Service, which runs regular services to coincide with Ferry arrivals and departures at the Nelly Bay Ferry Terminal.
 The foreshore bus stop, which is located at the base of the Picnic Bay Jetty is the terminus for bus services which run from Horseshoe Bay, via Arcadia and Nelly Bay.
 Picnic Bay is also serviced by a number of vehicle hire companies operate in Picnic Bay and Nelly Bay which allow tourists to hire vehicles for use on the Island's road network.
 Use of hire vehicles on West Point Road is discouraged by vehicle hire companies due to a large portion of the road being unsealed and impassible in most vehicles.

 Education

 There are no schools in Picnic Bay.
 The nearest government primary school is Magnetic Island State School in Nelly Bay on the island.
 The nearest government secondary school is Townsville State High School in Railway Estate on the Townsville mainland.

 Amenities

 The town of Picnic Bay features an open-air shopping complex, The Picnic Bay Mall, and a patrolled beach along the waterfront.

 The town also has the Magnetic Island Golf Course and the Magnetic Island Police Station.

 Attractions

 Off the coast the wreck of the George Rennie is visible at low tide.

+Maggie Island Brewery is a craft brewery in the Seasalt Arcade on the Esplanade.